python-can-define-radio/python-course/classroom_activities/ex_5a_for_loops.md

 # temperatures are above freezing and how many are below freezing.
 ```

-Now that you've seen the basics of `for` loops, we recommend that you move on to `while` loops.
-When you've finished the `while` loops exercises, return here to continue working on `for` loops.
+Now that you've seen the basics of `for` loops, we recommend that you move on to `while` loops
+if you are limited in time, or you are working with others who are ahead of you.
+When you've finished the `while` loops exercises, return here to continue.

 ```python3
 # 22b